 - Liberally salt and pepper beef on all sides.
 Allow to sit at room temperature for about 30 minutes.
 Cooking ice cold beef makes it tough so you want to let it warm up a bit.
 As it site, prep your vegetables.

 - Heat a dry, cast iron skillet over medium high heat until it barely begins to smoke.
-Add the oil and wait 30 seconds so that it comes up to temp.
+Add the oil ( I prefer bacon grease) and wait 30 seconds so that it comes up to temp.
 Add the meat and let it sear.
 Color equals flavor so you want a good hard sear on both sides.
 This will take 3 to 5 minutes per side.
 Sear the edges too.
-Toss in the onions and garlic at the end and caramalize them.
+Toss in the onions and garlic at the end and caramelize them.

 - As the meat is searing, heat the stock.
 I heat mine in my pressure cooker with the lid off.
 Add the beef, garlic and onion to the pressure cooker.
 Make sure there is enough stock to nearly cover the meat.

-- Add the remaining ingredients except parsley.
-Add additional salt to taste (I add about a half a tablespoon) and cracked black pepper (I add 20 cracks)
+- Add the wine and additional salt to taste (I add about a half a tablespoon) and cracked black pepper (I add 20 cracks)

 - Put the lid on the pressure cooker and place over medium high heat until it begins to steam.
 Reduce heat to low and let it cook for 1 hour with the valve on 2 or the meat setting.